Unlocking Success: How RFP Tools Can Transform Your Proposal Process in 2025

 Gaining Competitive Edge

 Speed and quality create compound advantages.
-According to buyer research, response time and proposal quality are the #2 and #3 factors (after price) influencing vendor selection in competitive situations.
+Response time and proposal quality are major factors influencing vendor selection in competitive situations.

 • Faster response = more opportunities pursued with same capacity